The ADR Unit/Professional Group

 A forum for the participants to present legal arguments and evidence to a third party, who will arrive at a binding decision called an ‘award’.

 An informal and confidential process in which a neutral third party helps disputants reach a mutually acceptable agreement.

 An impartial assessment of a case’s strength and weaknesses, with the evaluator providing an advisory opinion as to settlement value and merit, which will assist the parties in settlement negotiations

 • Hybrid ADR Processes:

 These consist of a mix of two or more ADR processes in resolving a single dispute.
 It could be Med-Arb (Mediation-Arbitration) which describes a process which commences with Mediation and continues as Arbitration if there are some issues left unresolved after Mediation or when the parties need a decision to be made for them.

 At the Lagos Multi-Door Courthouse, the Mediation process comprises of five major stages namely, Case Initiation, Intake Screening, Pre-Session, Mediation Session, and Closure stages.

 Stage 1 - Case Initiation Stage

-A matter may be initiated at the Lagos Multi-Door Courthouse, in either of three ways:
+A matter may be initiated at the Lagos Multi-Door Courthouse, in either of the following ways:

 The LMDC through the Director may in circumstances where the public interest or the interest of the disputing parties so demand, approach the parties with a view to assisting in the resolution of their dispute.